johnurbanik/prospector/README.md

 Further, I leverage [Mystic](https://mystic.readthedocs.io/), a non-convex optimization and uncertainty quantification package that allows for relatively easy specification of constraints for an optimization problem.
 Mystic has the nice ability to specify 'penalties' in addition to constraints, unlike scipy.optimize.
 This means that the answers provided by the user can be violated, without having to engineer a very awkward objective function.

 I intended to implement an additional pass which allows the user to modify a histogram of the empirical distribution that the 20q section finds most likely (via sliders for each bin), but I did not have time.
-This could be done relatively easily with streamlit, but I spent a long time thinking about how one could make this type of interaction interact with Problog and did not come up with a great way of translating the changes on the histogram to Problog clauses.
+This could be done relatively easily with streamlit, but I spent a long time thinking about how one could make this type of interaction interact with mystic and did not come up with a great way of translating the changes on the histogram to mystic penalties or constraints.